ajoecker/gauge-testrail/gauge-testrail-report/README.md

 testrail.run.id = // the id of the testrun to post the results to
 ```

+Alternatively instead of the properties file you can use environment variables (in upper case, with underscore as the separator rather than a dot), e.g. `TESTRAIL_USER`.

 ### Uninstall plugin
 Call `gauge uninstall testrail` and remove the entry from the `manifest.json` of the gauge project